HydroModPy/HydroModPy/docs/source/user_guide/config_reference/complete_toml.rst

       # synthetic = ...  # uses factory default
       # Optional DEM-derived river-network extraction settings.
 When disabled, no stream network is generated in geographic preprocessing.
       # river_network = ...  # uses factory default
+      # Optional lake hydro-enforcement of the routing DEM: carve the lake footprints so streams route into the lakes and drain to the outlet, without touching the model grid top.
+      # enforce_lakes = ...  # uses factory default
+      # Optional dam structure-carve of the model-top DEM: lower the dam footprint to the valley floor so a cutoff wall sits at the dam on a raw DEM (mirror of enforce_lakes, on the top instead of the routing DEM).
+      # dam_carve = ...  # uses factory default
       # If true, reuse previously generated geographic artifacts when the cached fingerprint matches the current DEM, outlet/polygon and geographic settings.
 This is useful for profiling repeated simulation runs in the same workspace.
       reuse_existing_outputs = false
       # Keep intermediate rasters and shapefiles on disk after geographic preprocessing.
 When false (default), results_stable/ is removed after ingestion into the simulation Zarr store.